 OPINION — To use the proper vernacular of our state from the get-go, I am not a member of The Church of Jesus Christ of Latter-day Saints.
-However, I have in-laws who are members, so when I accepted the media invitation to preview the new Cedar City temple, I decided to approach this rare opportunity to get a glimpse inside from the vantage point of a nonmember.
+However, I have friends and in-laws who are members, so when I accepted the media invitation to preview the new Cedar City temple, I decided to approach this rare opportunity to get a glimpse inside from the vantage point of a nonmember.

 What sorts of things would non-Mormons get to see?
 Would the veil be pulled back?
 Would they walk away with a better understanding of the ceremonies that took place behind doors that would normally be closed?

 Even though I’m not Mormon, I’d be lying if I said there isn’t a certain mystique about the temple rules, rites and rituals that intrigues me.
 And it’s even more fascinating to me that many of the specifics of these same rules, rites and rituals are also a mystery to members of their own faith.

 My wife, who was baptized in the church, wasn’t able to watch her own sister’s wedding – or “sealing” – ceremony.
 I let go of my non-Mormon animosity in my late-20s, largely after moving out of state and realizing it was possible for people of different walks of life to disagree on some pretty fundamental issues and still get along, but that fact about my wife always seemed like a bummer to me, and I have to imagine I’m not alone, even with practicing members of the church.